sunfishcode/wasm-reference-manual/WebAssembly.md

  - the function name, an [identifier].
  - the names of the locals in the function, an [array] of [identifiers].

-The Name section should be sequenced after any known sections.
+The Name Section should be sequenced after any known sections.

 The Name Section doesn't change execution semantics and malformed constructs, such as out-of-bounds indices, or the section not being after any known